-The underlying operating margin amounted to 1.9 percent (0.9) for 2017.
-In the past five years, the operating margin has been low, and despite a clear improvement in 2017 compared to 2016, there is still a long way to go to achieve the target.
-In 2017, a number of activities were carried out that will contribute positively to the development in the future.
-The profit for the year was also particularly affected by weak results in two of the Group's operations.
-Measures were taken during the year, including the closure of the unit in Eskilstuna, but they have not yet begun to have full effect.
+The underlying operating margin amounted to 2.4 percent (1.9) for 2018.
+In the past five years, the operating margin has been low, and despite a clear improvement trend, there is still a long way to go to achieve the target.
+In 2018, a number of activities were carried out that will contribute positively to the development in the future.
+The improvements, including a new pricing system and savings project in direct and indirect purchasing, are expected to have an effect in the next few years.